mintlu8/bevy-rectray-ui/book/src/concepts.md

 When using `Layout`, owned size instead serve as a suggestion for the dimension of the layout, which might be dynamic.

-Owned dimension currently supports 4 different modes:
+Owned dimension currently supports these modes:

 * pixels
-* percent of parent dimension
+* percent
 * em
 * rem
+* margin-px, margin-em, margin-rem: `100% - n px`

 `em` is our relative size system, similar to Html and CSS.
 The `AoUI` DOM propagates an `em` value that controls